anttikivi/flask-library/README.md

 ## Development

+### Design Decisions

+One of the noteworthy design decisions within the scope of the course that this app’s been written for is that even though the code is in English, as one would expect, the user facing interface is in Finnish.
+This includes the URLs that the user might be expected to type.
+For example, if you were to browse a Finnish website and you wanted to create a user there, it would be confusing if you suddenly had to type the URL for registration in English, i.e. `/register` instead of `/rekisteroidy` or `/luo-tili`.
+That’s why you’ll see a combination of Finnish and English routes within the app.
+This can also be helpful—this let’s you quickly distinguish between the actual pages of the app and the API endpoints.

+### Tools

 This project uses [Ruff](https://docs.astral.sh/ruff/) for linting and formatting code Python code as it is faster than many of the alternatives.
 You can install Ruff either to you local virtual environment or globally using